Izzie Stevens: Casting and creation

-Izzie was created by Grey's Anatomy producer Shonda Rhimes, with actress Katherine Heigl cast in the role.
-Heigl originally wanted to play Izzie as a brunette, but was requested to retain her natural blond for the part.
-For the audition process, she tried to appear smart by wearing a sweater and glasses and putting her hair up in a bun.
-She even considered dying her hair brunette to "trick" Rhimes and Horton into thinking she could play a doctor.
+Izzie was created by Grey's Anatomy producer Shonda Rhimes, and Katherine Heigl was cast in the role.
+Heigl originally wanted to play Izzie as a brunette but was asked to keep her natural blonde hair for the character.
+For the audition, Heigl tried to give off a smart appearance by wearing a sweater, glasses, and putting her hair in a bun.
+She even considered dyeing her hair brunette to convince Rhimes and director Peter Horton that she could play a doctor.
+However, Horton noted that while they considered other actresses, "Katie came in and just ... obliterated it," and praised her for being both beautiful and an exceptional actress.
+The glasses Izzie wore in the pilot episode were dropped because of technical issues with lighting during shooting.